xiix0/scam/README.md

-This night methinks is but the daylight sick.
+Kiss me, Kate, we will be married o' Sunday.
-		-- William Shakespeare, "The Merchant of Venice"
+		-- William Shakespeare, "The Taming of the Shrew"